Teechain: A Secure Payment Network with Asynchronous Blockchain Access: Introduction

-\mypar{(C1)~Asynchronous blockchain access} \sys is the first payment network to operate with asynchronous blockchain access.
-It comprises two protocols: (i)~a protocol for point-to-point \emph{payment channels} in which two participants can exchange funds; and (ii)~a protocol for \emph{multi-hop payments} that offers payments along paths of payment channels.
-As TEEs manage fund balances, \sys achieves high transaction throughput and low latency by executing transactions as single message exchanges---unlike existing solutions.
+\mypar{(C1)~Dynamic deposits with treasuries} Due to their binding with a blockchain, existing payment networks only support a fixed assignment of deposits to channels: parties cannot add or remove deposits after a payment channel is established.
+Instead, \sys separates the ownership of fund deposits and channel assignment using treasuries.
+It only requires blockchain interaction during the initial creation of a fund deposit, whereby a treasury exclusively owns each deposit by storing the private keys for that deposit in a TEE.
+Parties can assign deposits to channels upon establishment using the treasuries, and move them in and out of channels at runtime.
+Since deposit assignment does not require blockchain access, new payment channels are established within seconds.

-\mypar{(C2)~Dynamic deposit assignment} \sys decouples the creation of fund deposits from payment channel establishment.
-As deposits are secured by TEEs, participants can create deposits in advance, dynamically assign them to channels upon establishment, and move them in and out of channels at runtime.
-Since deposit assignment does not require blockchain access, payment channels are established within seconds.
+\mypar{(C2)~Payments with asynchronous blockchain access} After associating a fund deposit with a channel, a party makes a payment through a single integrity-protected message exchange.
+A payment message decrements the channel balance of its treasury and increments the balance of the recipient's treasury.
+This is done by duplicating the pair of balances across both treasuries, and updating them atomically.
+To settle the channel, a party requests a settlement transaction from the treasury, which is a blockchain transaction with the final balance.
+Settlement transactions can be written to the blockchain in unbounded time because the treasuries ensure that only a single transaction can be generated for a channel.

-\mypar{(C3)~Chain replication and threshold signatures} To replicate the in-memory TEE state, \sys uses \emph{force-freeze chain replication}, a new variant of chain replication that achieves high availability and strong consistency, while preventing roll-back and forking attacks.
-To account for TEE compromises~\cite{van2018foreshadow}, \sys assumes a Byzantine failure model for TEEs.
-After partitioning the state across multiple TEEs, it tolerates Byzantine failures by exploiting multisignature support of the underlying blockchain.
-To access funds, a sufficient number of TEE signatures are required.
+\mypar{(C3)~Committee chains} As private keys maintained by treasuries to spend fund deposits are stored inside TEEs, accidental TEE failures or malicious TEE compromises could result in fund loss or theft. \sys therefore uses \emph{committee chains}, which are committees of treasuries responsible for managing deposits.
+To replicate deposit balances in a committee chain, \sys employs a new \emph{force-freeze replication} protocol that prevents roll-back attacks.
+If a treasury in the chain fails to update its balance after a payment or tries to roll-back to a stale balance, the state of all treasuries is frozen, and they can only settle their balances safely.
+To mitigate against compromised TEEs~\cite{van2018foreshadow}, the committee chain uses the \emph{multi-signature} support~\cite{bitcoin-multisig} of the underlying blockchain: a threshold number of signatures by treasuries from the committee chain are necessary to settle a payment channel.